latentvoyage/tokdelta/README.md

 Remaining work focuses on reducing bookkeeping overhead further, improving backend-specific offset accuracy, and exposing inference-oriented features such as KV-cache alignment or incremental detokenization.
 -->
+## TODO:
+1. Add fenwick tree implementation to get more speed-up
+2. Instead of specifying the indices in the insert function - identify the modification in nearly no time
+3. Transform the implementation to C/Rust for speed-ups

 ## Tests